Panzer Division Müncheberg: Formation

 Panzer-Division Müncheberg began forming on 8 March 1945 in Müncheberg, Germany.
 The majority of the division's staff and panzer troops were drawn from the 103rd SS Heavy Panzer Battalion, which had been dissolved three days before; the brigade's commander, Major General Werner Mummert, was placed in command of the division.

 The Müncheberg Division received several Ausf.
 G Panther tanks equipped with Sperber Infrared (IR) systems, as well as a company of Panzergrenadiers equipped with Sperber IR systems.
-The division received several of the superheavy Jagdtigers, as well as several Tiger IIs, and the last five Tiger Is to be sent to the front.
+The division received several Jagdtigers, as well as several Tiger IIs, and the last five Tiger Is to be sent to the front.
 By 12 March the division's strength was 6,836 men.
 On 18 March the men from an infantry battalion of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler were used to bolster the division's strength.

 As the advancing Soviet forces neared Müncheberg, the partly formed Müncheberg Division was ordered to move east as the mobile reserve for the 9th Army, which was part of Army Group Vistula.